Georgian wine

 Guria and Adjara regions invite you to experience the renowned Chkhaveri, paired with local delicacies that promise to delight your palate.

-Wine, culture, folklore, customs, cuisine, and the bond between Georgian hosts and their guests form the backbone of Georgia’s rich history.
 Explore the labyrinth of Georgian wine and embark on a journey that will undoubtedly draw you back to this enchanting country time and again.

 Similar Posts